nodejs/node/doc/api/test.md

 ```

 In Node.js, `setInterval` from [node:timers/promises](./timers.md#timers-promises-api)
-is a Async Gerator and is also supported by this API:
+is an `AsyncGenerator` and is also supported by this API:

 ```mjs
 import assert from 'node:assert';